Voter Identification Requirements

 If you choose to vote by proxy, then the person who you have trusted to vote on your behalf will have to take their own photographic identification to be issued a ballot paper.

 Postal voters will not be affected and will be issued with their postal ballot papers as usual.

 Voters must bring a suitable form of photographic ID to their polling station.
 Please see the acceptable list of ID.

 Only original documents will be accepted; scanned images or copies will not be accepted.
-However, expired documents are acceptable if the photo is still a current likeness.

 No suitable photographic ID?

 If you do not have any of the accepted forms of photographic identification, and you want to vote at the polling station, you will need to apply for a free Voter Authority Certificate.
 This is a new document which Electoral Registration Officers (ERO) will be required to provide, free of charge, to any eligible elector who applies for one.

 You will be able to apply for a Voter Authority Certificate online, by paper application form or in person from Monday 16 January 2023.
 See Voter Authority Certificate section below for more information on how to apply.
 We recommend that you apply for a Voter Authority Certificate in good time.
 The deadline to apply for a Voter Authority Certificate in time for the local elections on Thursday 4 May 2023 is 5pm on Tuesday 25 April 2023.